samjulien/blog/_posts/2018-08-09-configuring-swissid-login-into-custom-applications.markdown

 Usually, application vendors implementing support for SwissID would require a working knowledge of the [OAuth 2.0 protocol](https://auth0.com/docs/protocols/oauth2) and of the [OpenID Connect specification](https://auth0.com/docs/protocols/oidc).
 However, as [Auth0](https://auth0.com) now supports SwissID as a [Custom Social Connection](https://auth0.com/docs/extensions/custom-social-extensions), developers can easily integrate this identity provider into their applications.
 Also, alongside with SwissID, by using Auth0 you can support a myriad of other Identity Provider services (e.g., Facebook, Google, Twitter, and LinkedIn) as well as add capabilities such as [Single Sign On](https://auth0.com/docs/sso/current) and [Multifactor Authentication](https://auth0.com/docs/multifactor-authentication).

-{% include tweet_quote.html quote_text="Auth0 helps developers integrating the SwissID indentity provider into their custom applications." %}
+{% include tweet_quote.html quote_text="Auth0 helps developers integrating the SwissID identity provider into their custom applications." %}

 ## Signing up to SwissID

 As an application vendor (a.k.a. a [Relying Party](https://auth0.com/identity-glossary#r)), you will first need to sign-up to SwissID.
 This process starts by [contacting SwissID in order to become a Business Partner](https://www.swissid.ch/en/business-partners#become-a-part-of-a-success-story).
 After the sign up with SwissID, you will have to provide information about your redirection URI’s.
-In return, SwissID will provide you a Client ID and a Client Secret.
+In return, SwissID will provide you with a Client ID and a Client Secret.
 Keep handy this information as you will need both values while setting up SwissID within you Auth0 account.

 ## Signing up to Auth0